ShadowCloneLabs/GlutamateMCPServers/README.md

 - Resource optimization
 - Scalable inference

-## Available Servers
+## Custom Made Servers

-Our repository includes several pre-configured MCP servers that can be installed with a single click through the Glutamate platform:
+Our repository includes several custom MCP servers that are created by Glutamate Team , We support all stdio and sse server that are node based on our glutamate app

 ### UI Assist